BrightspaceUI/core/components/alert/README.md

 ### Multiple Toast Alerts

-Displaying more than one toast message at a time should be avoided unless absolutely necessary, since they most often disappear after 4 seconds and can be difficult to read for some users.
-It is often better to use an [inline alert](#d2l-alert) so that users have time to discover and read the message.
+Displaying more than one toast message at a time should be avoided unless absolutely necessary, since they usually disappear after 4 seconds and can be difficult to read for some users.
+It's often better to use an [inline alert](#d2l-alert) so that users have time to discover and read the message.

 For cases where multiple toast alerts are unavoidable, new toast messages will appear at the bottom and push older messages upward.